Eastern Sierra hikes - 2012

 Postscript - stories from rustic cabins:

-At the next cabin over from his, two guys (older than me) who had been watching his antics, were in hysterics !
+At the next cabin over from his, two guys (older than me) who had been watching his antics, were in total hysterics !
+It was their lucky night, with live entertainment, next door !
+They yelled across to me..."did you see that ?...the dude fell off his front porch !!".

-As the poor guy got himself up, he started yelling "gddam it, MF's" and made his way indoors.
-Later from inside my cabin I heard him crashing about & and yelling the same thing.
+As the poor guy got himself up, he started yelling "gddm it, MFers" and groped his way around, to get inside.
+Later from inside my cabin, close by, I heard him crashing about & yelling the same thing.

-When I checked out a day later and mentioned him, the resort person said 'yeah, that guy has come here for years, always on the same week, always staying in the same cabin, smoking & drinking all day and night'.
+Two mornings later when I checked out, I mentioned the guy and hinted at his behavior, and the woman at the main desk said 'that guy has been coming here for years, always the same week, always in the same cabin, just sitting around and smoking & drinking all day and night'.

 return to eastern sierra index